VeritasVault-ai/vv/src/vv.Domain/Docs/Domains/Integration/README.md

 ## 1. Overview

 Defines the modular, security-first architecture for integrating VeritasVault with external blockchains, protocols, and analytics infrastructure.
-Encompasses cross-chain bridges, price oracles, messaging, access control, analytics pipelines, and real-time monitoring.
+Encompasses cross-chain bridges, price oracles, messaging, access control, analytics pipelines, financial modeling, and real-time monitoring.
 All interfaces and events are engineered for robust interoperability, auditability, and operational resilience—"move fast" is allowed only if you never break things.

 ---